GospelSounders/sabbathschool/02.1888-1890/01.1888/01.quarter1/04.lesson3/docs.md

 1. In what condition was the whole creation when it came from the hand of God?
 Gen. 1:31.
 2. Did this include man also?
 Eccl.
 7:29, first part.
 3. Did man retain his uprightness?
 Rom.
 5:12.
-4. What prohibition had God laid upont he pair in the garden of Eden?
+4. What prohibition had God laid upon the pair in the garden of Eden?
 Gen. 2:17.
 5. Who first partook of this forbidden fruit?
-Gen. 3:6..
+Gen. 3:6.
 6. Was Adam deceived as to the consequences of the act?
 1 Tim.
 2:14.
 7. How was Eve deceived?
 2 Cor.
 1:3.
 8. Who was the serpent?
 Rev. 20:2.